Quick Answer

 Exam Tip: Gotchas

 - HSR is antitrust review; CFIUS is national-security review.
-They run on separate tracks with separate filings and separate timelines.
-A single deal can trigger both, or just one, depending on facts.
+They run on separate tracks with separate filings and timelines.
+A single deal can trigger both, one, or neither, depending on the facts.